kai-fontana/TCA-sistema-de-gerenciamento/README.md

 The development of any system presents challenges.
 The main obstacles and the solutions implemented were:

-* **Difficulty:** **Thymeleaf Integration with Spring Security (Authentication):** Ensuring that security (login and access control) worked smoothly with the *view engine*.
-    * **Solution:** Detailed study and application of Thymeleaf's security tags and granular configuration of Spring Security, ensuring that only authenticated users could access internal routes.
 * **Difficulty:** **Complex Object-Relational Mapping (ORM):** Dealing with the relationships between entities (Students, Classes, Attendance, Frequency) in PostgreSQL via JPA/Hibernate.
     * **Solution:** Clear definition of primary and foreign keys and the correct use of `@OneToMany`, `@ManyToOne`, and `@ManyToMany` annotations in Java, ensuring data integrity and query performance.